jpype-project/jpype/doc/userguide.rst

 they outright broken all calls to getMethod by throwing a NullPointer exception whenever the caller frame was not found.
-This inadvertent clued us into why Java would act so strangely for certain calls such as constructing a sql database or attempting to call ``Class.forName``.
+This inadvertent clued us into why Java would act so strangely for certain calls such as constructing a SQL database or attempting to call ``Class.forName``.
 By creating an actual test case to work around we were finally able to resolve this limitation.

 Once we identified the issue the work around it to always call Java methods